udaylunawat/Whats-this-rock/README.md

     │   ├── duplicate_images              <- Duplicate images will be moved to this directory
     │   ├── sample_images                 <- Sample images for inference
     │   ├── 0_raw                         <- The original, immutable data dump.
-    │   ├── 1_external                    <- Data from third party sources.
+    │   ├── 1_extracted                   <- Extracted data.
-    │   ├── 2_interim                     <- Intermediate data that has been transformed.
+    │   ├── 2_processed                   <- Intermediate data that has been transformed.
-    │   └── 3_processed                   <- The final, canonical data sets for modeling.
+    │   └── 3_tfds_dataset                <- The final, canonical data sets for modeling.
     │
     ├── notebooks                         <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                                        the creator's initials, and a short `-` delimited description, e.g.
-    │                                        1.0-jqp-initial-data-exploration`.
+Used to create the source code.
     │
-    │
-    ├── rocks_classifier                  <- Source code for use in this project.
+    ├── rocks_classifier                  <- Source code used in this project.
     │   │
     │   ├── data                          <- Scripts to download or generate data │   │   ├── download.py